hdget/hdkit/README.md

 # hdkit
-The idea to write this tool is help rapidly develop microservice with [hdget sdk](github.com/hdget/sdk).
+The idea to write this tool is help rapidly develop microservice with [hdsdk](github.com/hdget/hdsdk).
 This tool will help automatically create a microservice based project boilerplate and generating template codes of microservice.

 ## Table of Contents
 - [Requirements](#requirements)